Spectrofluorometers: Working Principles & Instrumentation

 Spectrofluorometers can perform a variety of measurements:

-- If the excitation wavelength is fixed and the emission wavelength is varied, spectrofluorometers can measure the emission spectrum of a fluorophore.
+- Emission Spectra: If the excitation wavelength is fixed and the emission wavelength is varied, spectrofluorometers can measure the emission spectrum of a fluorophore.
+These measurements tell you about the light emitted from a fluorophore.

-One of the most common uses of spectrofluorometers is for fluorescence spectroscopy.
-Fluorescence spectroscopy is a vital technique used in many fields of research.
-Most prominently, it is used to study the behavior of fluorophores, either for use in fluorescent applications, such as in LEDs, or as a marker to study biological processes or chemical reactions.
+Spectrofluorometers are most commonly used in fluorescence spectroscopy.
+This is the study of fluorophores, either for use in fluorescent applications such as in LEDs, or as a marker to study biological processes or chemical reactions.

-Fluorescence spectroscopy analyzes the light emitted from a sample as an excited electron relaxes from the first electronic level into the ground state.
+Fluorescence spectroscopy analyzes light emitted from a sample due to an excited electron relaxing from the first electronic state into the ground state.
 There are two types of fluorescence measurement: steady state fluorescence and time resolved fluorescence.
 Time resolved PL measurements are used to measure dynamic processes like fluorescence lifetime.
 Steady state fluorescence can be used to probe the molecular structure of a material and is measured using a spectrofluorometer.

 Fluorescence spectroscopy is often used alongside absorbance spectroscopy, as absorbance measures the excited state of a molecule whereas fluorescence measurements probe the ground state.